TimohStudios/How-to-get-more-signups-using-browser-cookies/README.md

 This is a vanilla JS version of [what is being made in this video](https://www.youtube.com/watch?v=tPtHmZAnV70).
-This is currently in the works.
-I'm planning on also adding a table with loadtimes in here.
+I'd love to add some page speed stats, but testing is hard :( Want to help?
+I'd love that!

 # How to get more signups using browser cookies
 #### This repo accompanies a YouTube video, [watch that here](https://www.youtube.com/watch?v=tPtHmZAnV70).